- Getting something (such as paint) all over the invisible target

 - Tohno Shiki's power in Tsukihime prior to his near-death experience was "to see things which are hidden" - within the story it lets him see the normally invisible projections of a magical attack.
 After his near-death experience he can also see where death is hidden in every object and person, giving him One-Hit Kill powers but also threatening his sanity with the result that he must block his power with special glasses.

-- Starcraft: the Zerg Queen's Ensnare ability shoots a big gob of mucus in an area, slowing down everything caught in it.
+- StarCraft: the Zerg Queen's Ensnare ability shoots a big gob of mucus in an area, slowing down everything caught in it.
 As a happy side effect, it also reveals invisible units (or rather the person-shaped glob of zerg snot just standing there).
+The defiler's Plague and several other abilities have a similar effect.
+In StarCraft II abilities such as the infestor's Fungal Scourge mimic this effect.

 - Jonny Quest once had this invisible monster which was created by some Applied Phlebotinum and went on a rampage.
 Jonny and Hadji dumped a bunch of paint over it, which not only made it visible, but also made it look much less terrifying.